godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				- Yo-Yo Cord: You can choose to give any Yo-Yo Wheel attack Reach 1, 2 or 3.
 If you do, it also gains the Stamina X, where X is 2 times the qualifier for the given Reach tag (if the action already has Stamina, they are cumulative.)
 				- Rotokinetic Engine: Successful *strike* actions with Reach 2 or 3 excite the magikinetic rotational engine within the wheel, generating Momentum.
 Momentum can be expended for Yo-Yo Wheel actions.
 If you would gain Momentum while you already have it, the Rotokinetic Engine experiences overspin and temporarily locks up.
 While locked up, you cannot use the Yo-Yo Cord until you spend a single action to clear the jam.
 			- Stats
-				- Damage Die:
+				- Damage Die: 1d8
-				- Damage Type:
+				- Damage Type: crushing
 				- Dodge:
-				- Block:
+				- Block: -
 		- Bow-Blades: A pair of large, curved blades that can open up, then combine, into a powerful, yet short-ranged bow.
 			- Mechanic:
 				- Manastring Threads: Successful attacks in blade form generate Manastring Threads.
 You can have up to 6 Threads at a time, and you gain certain benefits at 3 Threads and 6 Threads.
 You lose 1 Thread at the end of each of your turns that you do not make an attack.